 - Hot Glue

-- 2 metallic magnolia leave picks (I found mine instore at Joann’s)
+- 2 metallic magnolia leaf picks (I found mine instore at Joann’s) but these are pretty.

 - 1 Lotus Pod and gold magnolia leaf pick.
-(I found at Michael’s)
+(I found at Michael’s, but these are great.

 - Staple Gun and staples